Size ranking: 30th

 Aratus referred to the constellation only as the twins (Δίδυμοι, i.e. Didymoi), without identifying who they were, but a century later Eratosthenes named them as the Dioscuri, meaning Castor and Pollux.
 An alternative view, reported by Hyginus, says that the constellation represents Apollo and Heracles (i.e. Hercules), both sons of Zeus but not twins.
-Ptolemy called the constellation the Twins (Δίδυμοι) in the Almagest, but in a later, more obscure treatise about astrology, called Tetrabiblos, he referred to Castor as ‘the star of Apollo’ and ‘the star of Heracles’, supporting the identifications given by Hyginus.
+Ptolemy called the constellation the Twins (Δίδυμοι) in the Almagest, but in a later, more obscure treatise about astrology, called Tetrabiblos, he referred to Castor as ‘the star of Apollo’ and Pollux as ‘the star of Heracles’, supporting the identifications given by Hyginus.

 Several star maps personify the twins as Apollo and Heracles.
 On the illustration shown above, for example, one twin is depicted holding a lyre and arrow, attributes of Apollo, while the other carries a club, as did Heracles.
 Bode’s Uranographia depicts them in the same way.